 Are you ready for fright night?
-Halloween is approaching and so is a fresh crop of scary movies, including a new adaptation of Frankenstein.
-Many of the elements in horror films share similar stylistic tricks to those in Gothic literature.
+Halloween is approaching and so is a fresh crop of scary movies, including a new adaptation of Hansel and Gretel, new imaginings of The Grudge and Halloween – proving the appetite for the macabre that we seem to have isn’t going away!
+Surprisingly, many of the elements in horror films share similar stylistic tricks to those in Gothic literature, though they can be approached very differently.

 Gothic elements include the following: